-Health care-associated diarrhea — For patients who are currently taking antibiotics, who have taken antibiotics within several months, or who have been hospitalized within several months prior to presentation with diarrhea, C. difficile colitis is a primary concern.
+Antibiotic or health care exposures — For patients who are currently taking antibiotics, who have taken antibiotics within the past three months, or who have been hospitalized within the past three months prior to presentation with diarrhea, C. difficile colitis is a primary concern.
 The approach to diagnosis of C. difficile in patients with clinically significant diarrhea is discussed elsewhere.
 (See "Clostridium difficile infection in adults: Clinical manifestations and diagnosis", section on 'Overview of diagnostic approach'.)

 Immunocompromised patients — Although the typical gastrointestinal pathogens are common causative organisms in immunocompromised patients with acute diarrhea, such patients have a higher risk of infections with less common gastrointestinal pathogens, in particular parasites and CMV.
 The likelihood of particular pathogens depends, in part, on the type of immune compromise.
 Noninfectious etiologies (eg, medications, graft versus host disease in stem cell transplant recipients) are also considerations.
 (See "Overview of infections following hematopoietic cell transplantation" and "Infection in the solid organ transplant recipient".)